 One of our favorite parts of Lunar New Year is getting a taste of the Asian cultures by trying the delicious foods.
 The Paradise Garden Grill gets a fresh Asian-inspired menu during the event, and the four Festival Marketplaces offer Asian dishes with a Disney flair.
 Pick up a Sip and Savor Menu to help you make your choices before ordering.

-Here's a sneak peek at the 2020 Lunar New Year food and beverages (offerings subject to change for future years).
+Here's a look at the 2020 Lunar New Year food and beverages (offerings subject to change for future years).
 The bottom line is everything tastes better when shaped like Mickey!

 Lucky 8 Lantern